Fast computation of Tukey trimmed regions and median in dimension $p>2$: Introduction

-The HPS procedure is inefficient for two reasons.
-First, it appears that their method yields a great number of \emph{redundant} direction vectors, which result in no facet of the trimmed region.
-All these direction vectors are considered and used to calculate regions.
-Given $\tau$, the HPS procedure calculates $p$ regions instead of one by breadth-first; but many of these regions have depth $\neq\tau$ (see \cite{PaindaveineS11}, remark after Theorem 4.2).
+The HPS procedures are {slow} for two reasons.
+First, it appears that both their implementations yield a great number of \emph{redundant directions}, which are normal to an observational hyperplane but provide no facet of the trimmed region.
+However, all these directions are considered in HPS and used to calculate regions.
+Given $\kappa$, the HPS procedures \emph{actually calculate $p$ successive regions} instead of one by breadth-first search; but many of these regions have depth $\neq\kappa$ (see \cite{PaindaveineS11}, remark after Theorem 4.2).
 Second, the \emph{cone-by-cone} search strategy is both RAM- and time-consuming.
-This is because, in their procedures, each cone is characterized by its facets and vertices, and facets are identified by $p$-variate vectors.
+This is because, in the HPS procedures, each cone is characterized by its facets and vertices, and facets are identified by $p$-variate vectors.
 A rather large RAM is required to store these identifiers with sufficient precision.

-In the sequel we construct two new algorithms for {exactly} computing a Tukey trimmed region, that are more efficient.
-The first algorithm is naive, and serves mainly as a benchmark for the second one.
-In searching for facets' candidates, it simply passes through all combinations of $p-1$ observations as the case may be.
-No memory-consuming structure has to be created, and the computation time is independent of $\tau$.
-The second algorithm uses a breadth-first search like the one of HPS.
-However, instead of \emph{cone-by-cone}, it searches the direction vectors \emph{ridge-by-ridge}, where a \emph{ridge} corresponds to a set of $p-1$ observations in $\mathbb{R}^p$.
-We store each ridge by the subscripts of its $p-1$ corresponding observations and use some novel tricks to substantially save both RAM and computational time.
+First, we present a na\"{i}ve combinatorial algorithm (Algorithm~\ref{alg:0}).
+It serves as a benchmark for our principal fast algorithm (Algorithm~\ref{alg:1}).
+The na\"{i}ve procedure, in searching for facets' candidates, simply passes through all combinations of $p-1$ observations as the case may be.
+No memory-consuming structure has to be created, and the computation time is independent of $\kappa$.
+In contrast, our fast approach (Algorithm~\ref{alg:1}) uses a breadth-first search {strategy}.
+However, instead of {covering $\mathbb{R}^p$} \emph{cone-by-cone}, as is done by HPS, it searches the directions \emph{ridge-by-ridge}, where a \emph{ridge} corresponds to a combination of $p-1$ observations in $\mathbb{R}^p$.
+This strategy yields only \emph{relevant hyperplanes} (that cut off exactly the required number of observations from $\mathcal{D}(\kappa)$), and thus examines much fewer cases.
+Additionally, we store each ridge by the subscripts of its $p-1$ corresponding observations and use some novel tricks to substantially save both RAM and computation time.
+Obviously, Algorithm~\ref{alg:0} is exact.
+For Algorithm~\ref{alg:1}, we have no theoretical proof of its exactness though.
+But we have broad numerical evidence that it computes the exact region.
+In all our experiments Algorithm~\ref{alg:1} yields precisely the same Tukey region as the exact Algorithm~\ref{alg:0} does.